pkgw/ucastrothesis/README.md

 The options are:

   * `option-co-chairs` makes it so your thesis has two co-chairs
+  * `option-microtype` turns on some subtle typographic improvements that are nice, but some *LaTeX* installs have trouble handling.
   * `option-xetex` compiles your PDF with the [XeTeX](http://tug.org/xetex/) engine rather than standard *LaTeX*.